uk-gov-mirror/ministryofjustice.technology-diversity-statistics/README.md

     make build
     ```

 3. Build and run the docker image.
-Once Docker is running the site will automatically launch in your web browser and start a 'watch' session on your codebase.
+Once Docker is running the site will automatically launch in your web browser.
+The terminal will complete by beginning a 'watch' session to monitor asset changes; assets will be compiled.
     ```bash
     make launch
     ```
+_For more detail please view the `make` commands glossary below._

-## Deployment
+## Auto Deployment

+Building a GitHub page has been made simple by using an action as our build service.

-Once a change has been either pushed to the main branch or, a PR has been merged into main, the following will take place:
+A build will trigger once a commit has been either pushed or merged (PR) into the main branch or, the action gets triggered manually from the Actions tab.
+The following will take place:

-- CI begins background tasks
+- GitHub Action begins background tasks:
   - Install all required packages `npm install`
   - Build css/js files and introduce libraries `npm run build` (laravel mix)
   - Stage files from the `dist/` directory
   - Commit staged files
   - Push new site files to the _orphaned_ `gh-pages` branch
+  - GitHub Pages rebuild and publish gets triggered by previous push

 ## Make commands